Glossary

 On-Chain Computation

-A programming model where all computation by smart contracts is done on-chain every node on the network simultaneously.
+A programming model where all computation by smart contracts is done on-chain by every node on the network simultaneously.

 Ethereum uses on-chain computation.